 Read examples of these outcomes below.

-HCM brings together those who share a common belief in commitment to change for racial equity and economic mobility outcomes in health, K-12 and connecting learning and work.
+HCM brings together those who share a common belief in commitment to change for racial equity and economic mobility outcomes in K-12, postsecondary education and connecting learning and work.

 RESOURCES & TOOLS